Legal person: Shebaitship

 Under the Indian law, the "shebaitship" is the property owned by the deity or idol as a "legal person".
 Humans appointed to act on behalf of deity are called the "shebait".
 A shebait acts as the guardian or custodian of deity to protect the right of deity and fulfill the legal duties of the deity.
 Shebait is similar to a trustee in case the deity or temple does have a legally registered trust or entity.
 Under the Hindu Law property gifted or offered as rituals or donations, etc absolutely belongs to the deity and not to the shebait.
 Case example are "Profulla Chrone Requitte vs Satya Chorone Requitte, AIR 1979 SC 1682 (1686): (1979) 3 SCC 409: (1979) 3 SCR 431. (ii)" and "Shambhu Charan Shukla vs Thakur Ladli Radha Chandra Madan Gopalji Maharaj, AIR 1985 SC 905 (909): (1985) 2 SCC 524: (1985) 3 SCR 372".

 Natural entities such as rivers

 India and New Zealand both recognised the legal rights of rivers in 2017.
 In court cases regarding natural entities, the Uttarakhand High Court, mandated that the river Ganges and Yamuna as well as all water bodies are "living entities" i.e. "legal person" and appointed three humans as trustees to protect the rights of rivers against the pollution caused by the humans, e.g. "pilgrims's bathing rituals".
+The Supreme Court of India overturned the decision of the High Court of Uttarakhand in July 2017.

 New Zealand

-Section 28 of the New Zealand Bill of Rights Act 1990 provides: "... the provisions of this Bill of Rights apply, so far as practicable, for the benefit of all legal persons as well as for the benefit of all natural persons."
+Section 29 of the New Zealand Bill of Rights Act 1990 provides: "... the provisions of this Bill of Rights apply, so far as practicable, for the benefit of all legal persons as well as for the benefit of all natural persons."